mrenrich84/CV/README.md

 I am a **Full Stack Junior Developer** with strong IT and scientific background and some procedural programming and management experience.

-After 7 years of mapping the North Sea and similar hydrographic jobs, I felt ready for a bigger adventure and bought a restaurant in the Canary Island.
+After 7 years of mapping the North Sea and others marine surveyor jobs, I felt ready for a bigger adventure and bought a restaurant in the Canary Island.

 Being an owner and a manager, it has been a huge experience, learning on how to lead a team while at the same time manage the business at various levels.
 However things didn't turned out as expected, so me and my girlfriend packed up for a gap year in Thailand and around.